USB Types, Ports and Devices Explained

 Here is a breakdown of the USB types and ports showing their speed and what types of devices they are commonly used with.

-As you can see, there is quite a bit to the USB standard, and you should always try and match the devices you attach with the types of USB ports\connections on your computer to ensure the best performance for your devices.
+As you can see, there is quite a bit to the USB standard.
+You should always try and match the devices you attach with the types of USB ports and connections on your computer.
+This ensures you get the absolute best performance for your specific devices.

 For additional training resources, check out our online IT training courses.